Naitreey/notes-and-knowledge/cs/database/cache/redis.rst

 commands
 ========
 - All redis's commands are atomic.
-This is simply a consequence of Redis using a single-threaded event loop to handle client operations.
+This is simply a consequence of Redis using a single-threaded event loop to handle client operations.[SORedisConcurrency]_

 generic
 -------